yayashn/vscode-dark-polished/README.md

 # VSCode Dark Polished Theme

 Polished and comprehensive VSCode Dark Modern theme for Zed!
+Feel free to contribute where you see something has been missed.